Daud94/document_verifier_daud_olarewaju/README.md

 ## Notes

-- The RabbitMQ connection is currently hardcoded to `amqp://localhost`.
-For production, this should be configurable via environment variables.
+- The RabbitMQ connection is configurable via the `RABBITMQ_URL` environment variable.
+- The Redis connection is configurable via the `REDIS_URL` environment variable.
+- The Redis cache TTL for document status is configurable via the `REDIS_TTL` environment variable (default: 600 seconds / 10 minutes).
 - The document verification process is currently simulated (random success/failure).
 In a real-world scenario, this would be replaced with actual verification logic.